Event Marketing Solutions with Personalised Video | HeyGen

 VP of Marketing at Tomorrow.io

-Initiate HeyGen’s promo video maker to begin crafting videos to promote, invite, or recap your event with bespoke video features – no camera or editing skills needed.
+Launch HeyGen’s promo video maker to start creating videos to promote, invite, or recap your event with custom video features – no camera or editing skills required.

-HeyGen drive higher attendance by helping you create engaging, personalised video promos and invites that grab attention.
-Stand out in crowded inboxes and digital channels with professional-quality videos tailored to your audience, encouraging more registrations and boosting turnout.
+HeyGen drives higher attendance by helping you create engaging, personalised video promos and invitations that grab attention.
+Stand out in crowded inboxes and digital channels with professional-quality videos tailored to your audience, encouraging more registrations and improving turnout.

 Yes!
 HeyGen makes it easy to send personalised video invites and follow-ups.
-Create bespoke messages featuring event speakers or their digital avatars to thank attendees, share sneak peeks, or highlight session details.
-Personalised outreach builds anticipation and keeps your audience engaged.
+Create custom messages featuring event speakers or their digital avatars to thank attendees, share sneak peeks, or highlight session details.
+Personalised outreach builds excitement and keeps your audience engaged.

-You can create quite striking event promo videos in just minutes using our promo video maker.
-Simply type your script, pick from HeyGen’s ready-to-use templates, and customise as needed.
-There’s no need for design or editing experience, making the process fast and stress-free.
+You can create impressive event promo videos in just a few minutes using our promo video maker.
+Simply type your script, choose from HeyGen’s ready-to-use templates, and customise as needed.
+There is no need for design or editing experience, which makes the process quick and hassle-free.

-Absolutely.
-HeyGen helps you deliver personalised post-event videos, including recaps, key takeaways and thank-you messages.
-Tailor your follow-ups to different attendee segments to keep your audience engaged and drive conversions long after the event.
+Absolutely!
+HeyGen helps you deliver personalised post-event videos, including recaps, key takeaways, and thank-you messages.
+Tailour your follow-ups to different attendee segments to keep your audience engaged and drive conversions long after the event.

-HeyGen are perfect for promoting and personalising conferences, webinars, meetups, workshops, and more.
-From pre-event promotions to post-event summaries, HeyGen make your marketing quite impactful at every stage.
+HeyGen is ideal for promoting and personalising conferences, webinars, meetups, workshops, and more.
+From pre-event promotions to post-event summaries, HeyGen makes your marketing impactful at every stage.

 Yes!
 HeyGen supports over 170 locales and dialects, allowing you to localise event videos for global audiences.
 Whether it’s invites, promos, or follow-ups, your message will resonate across languages and cultures.

-HeyGen eliminate the need for expensive video production and large creative teams.
-With AI-driven tools and templates, you can quickly create high-quality videos without breaking the bank, allowing you to focus your resources on maximising event success.
+HeyGen removes the need for costly video production and large creative teams.
+With AI-driven tools and templates, you can quickly create high-quality videos without overspending, allowing you to focus your resources on maximising event success.

-Yes, HeyGen integrate seamlessly with email platforms, social media tools, and event management systems.
+Yes, HeyGen integrates seamlessly with email platforms, social media tools, and event management systems.
 Easily incorporate your videos into campaigns to streamline your event marketing workflow.

-HeyGen stand out by making personalised video marketing simple and accessible.
+HeyGen stands out by making personalized video marketing simple and accessible.
 Instead of relying on generic materials, you can create videos that are tailored to specific segments, include speaker avatars, and offer engaging content that sets your event apart.

-Getting started is straightforward.
-Sign up for HeyGen, browse the templates designed for events, and start creating personalised videos to promote your next conference, webinar, or meetup.
-With HeyGen, you’ll deliver more engaging campaigns that achieve tangible results.
+Getting started is easy.
+Sign up for HeyGen, browse the templates designed for events, and start creating personalized videos to promote your next conference, webinar, or meetup.
+With HeyGen, you’ll deliver more engaging campaigns that drive real results.

 See how businesses like yours scale content creation and drive growth with the most innovative AI video.